Christian-Skovgaard/bilAbonnement/README.md

 Wait about a minute and the system should now be running! 🎉

-You should now be able to access the frontend on any browser at [http://localhost:8501/](http://localhost:8501/) and login with username: `Bo` and password: `Elefant`.
+You should now be able to access the frontend on any browser at [http://localhost:8501/](http://localhost:8501/) and log in with username: `Bo` and password: `Elefant`.

 ## ❓ How to Use